Marc Ambinder

 Marc Ambinder (/ˈæmbɪndər/; born c.
 1978) is an American university professor, journalist, and television producer.
 He is a former politics editor at The Atlantic, a White House Correspondent for National Journal, contributing editor for GQ, and was editor-at-large of The Week and a member of the USA Today national board of contributors.
 In 2017, he was the journalist-in-residence at the University of Pennsylvania School of Law.
 His third book, The Brink: President Reagan and the Nuclear War Scare of 1983, was published by Simon & Schuster in July 2018.
-He teaches at the USC Annenberg School for Communication and Journalism, where he leads Annneberg's digital security initiative.
+He teaches at the USC Annenberg School for Communication and Journalism, where he leads Annenberg's digital security initiative.

 Education

 Ambinder received a A.B. in history from Harvard University in 2001.
-He was an associate managing editor of the Harvard Crimson.
+He was an associate managing editor of The Harvard Crimson.